OpenAgentsInc/v2/docs/systems/dynamic-titles.md

 ## Troubleshooting

-- If you encounter the error "Could not find public function for 'threads:generateTitle'" or "Could not find public function for 'threads:updateThreadData'", it usually means that the Convex functions haven't been deployed after making changes.
-Always run `npx convex deploy` after modifying Convex functions.
+- If you encounter errors related to missing Convex functions, ensure that you've run `npx convex deploy` after making changes to the Convex functions.
-- If the animation doesn't trigger when updating a chat title, ensure that:
+- If the animation doesn't trigger when updating a chat title, check that:
   1. The `updateThreadData` mutation is correctly implemented in your Convex backend.
-  2. The `ChatsPane` component is correctly updating the `updatedChatIds` state when it receives updates from the backend.
+  2. The `useChats` hook is correctly updating the `updatedChatIds` state when it receives updates from the backend.
   3. The `isUpdated` prop is being passed correctly to the `ChatItem` component.

 ## Future Improvements